Lore1697/Bilingual-Linguistic-Data-Profiler/README.md

 - Most frequent content words
 - Dataset-level comparisons between languages

-It is designed as a practical demonstration of text analysis, NLP fundamentals, and data profiling.
+It also includes a simple Streamlit interface for analyzing text interactively.

 ---